sam4410/Wallethub-Projects/Login_models/Best_email_sent_time/ReadMe.md

-# Docker to host the Login model predicting for 90days window
+# Docker to host the Login model predicting for Best email sent time

 The docker is hosting a gradient boosting model developed using scikit-learn library.
 The docker is created using a frame-work provided by Sagemaker.